 - Creating and executing strategies to move customers along in their journeys.

 - Communicating both current and future state of customer journeys.

 - Continually fine-tuning customer journey maps to drive standout customer experiences.

-- Fostering an organization-wide understanding of the customer journey and how it relates to customer experience.
+- Fostering an organisation-wide understanding of the customer journey and how it relates to customer experience.